 Recovering Xanax users will need to start a medical detoxification at a facility equipped to oversee this process.
 A medically-monitored detox handled by a health care professional is necessary to rid the body of the toxins and to help manage painful and uncomfortable withdrawal symptoms.
 Medications used in Xanax detox include a longer-acting benzodiazepine, such as Valium.
 Other medications also may be administered to treat other conditions that arise during the withdrawal and post-withdrawal period, including:

-are typically only given in the case of someone experiencing seizures during the Xanax withdrawal process.
+- Anticonvulsants – which are typically only given in the case of someone experiencing seizures during the Xanax withdrawal process.
 However, they have been found to be useful for treating the general symptoms of Xanax withdrawal.

-like Prozac and Zoloft, which are serotonin reuptake inhibitors and are used to help curb symptoms of depression, as well as suicidal thoughts and behavior.
+- Antidepressants – like Prozac and Zoloft, which are serotonin reuptake inhibitors and are used to help curb symptoms of depression, as well as suicidal thoughts and behavior.

-an over-the-counter supplement used to help induce and regulate sleep.
+- Melatonin – which is an over-the-counter supplement used to help induce and regulate sleep.
 Melatonin can be used to help with the symptoms of insomnia and anxiety as a workaround to the tolerance someone will have built up to Xanax.